Kameleoon/client-react/README.md

 For more information, refer to [this article](https://developers.kameleoon.com/back-front-bridge.html).

+There is also an alternative `getAsyncVisitorCode()` callback, which is asynchronous and is meant for *ReactNative* applications.

 ##### Please Note:
 _If you provide your own `visitorCode`, its uniqueness must be guaranteed on your end - the SDK cannot check it.
 Also note that the length of `visitorCode` is **limited to 255 characters**.
 Any excess characters will throw an exception._